Can I Make A Diesel Claim?

 Customers have lost out for the following reasons:

 The increased Nitrogen Dioxide levels are harmful to children, adults, and the environment

 Customers may have experienced higher fuel bills and maintenance costs

 The performance of these vehicles was negatively affected

 You can help the environment while making money by claiming back from your vehicle manufacturer.
-Current and Previous Mercedes Owners can instantly find out if they are eligible by giving the car registration number, plus a few more details like the date they bought the car.
+Current and Previous BMW Owners can instantly find out if they are eligible by giving the car registration number, plus a few more details like the date they bought the car.

 If you think you have a claim, you need to act quickly as there are statutory deadlines, known as limitation periods, that apply to mis-selling claims.

 You need legal representation to claim.
 The lawyers we use are uniquely placed to handle large corporate cases and have a long track record.

 Making a claim is simple.
 With just a few details we can check your eligibility and start your claim.